ivmartel/dwv-dcm4chee-web/README.md

  * check that `WebviewerBaseUrl = NONE`,
  * click the `Apply Changes` button.

-That's it, you should now be able to directly launch dwv from the `Open Web Viewer` eye icon at the Patient, Series and Study level as for the [Weasis](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE) web viewer (see [snapshot](http://www.dcm4che.org/confluence/download/attachments/16121882/screen1b.png)).
+That's it, you should now be able to directly launch dwv from the `Open Web Viewer` icon at the Patient, Series and Study level as for the [Weasis](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE) web viewer (see [snapshot](http://www.dcm4che.org/confluence/download/attachments/16121882/screen1b.png)).